Dear Donald Trump Supporters,

 2. Donald Trump promotes stereotypes and discrimination.
 Placing entire groups of people into one category inflames tensions and hatred, demoralizes populations, and has the potential to exacerbate terrorism and domestic unrest.
 His conduct is irresponsible and harms our relationships at home and throughout the world.
 It’s too late to shake the Etch A Sketch.

 3. Donald Trump’s temper puts our safety at risk.
-Trump suffers from a personality disorder known as narcissism.
-Hopefully even his most ardent supporters recognize it.
+Trump suffers from narcissism.
+Hopefully, even his most ardent supporters recognize it.
 As a result, he takes everything personally and goes to great lengths to defend his ego.
-His medical condition makes him unfit to be responsible for the well-being of 320 million people.
+His condition makes him unfit to be responsible for the well-being of 320 million people.
 Foreign dictators and terrorists will not take his illness into consideration when they strike.
 We also can’t trust his ability to restrain himself given his penchant for flying off the handle over trivial issues such as the size of his hands.

 4. Donald Trump’s environmental policy threatens the planet.
 When asked about the environment, Trump stated “we can leave a little bit.”
 It is a shocking admission with the potential for devastating and irreversible consequences to the planet.
 His call to deregulate billion dollar corporations that will wreak havoc on our oceans, lakes, air, and water supply in addition to our precious wildlife and marine life should alarm every American citizen.